 Paloma received her master’s in Public Administration from San Diego State University and a bachelor’s degree in Food Science & Nutrition from Cal Poly Pomona.

 Amanda Schultz Brochu, MPH

-Amanda Schultz Brochu, MPH, leads the San Diego Hunger Coalition’s efforts to improve access to and utilization of the CalFresh program by San Diego County residents.
+Amanda Schultz Brochu, MPH, leads the San Diego Hunger Coalition’s programs, guiding the work to end hunger in San Diego County.
+She is the Hunger Coalition’s staff lead for Hunger Free San Diego, stewarding the amazing collaborative work being done by San Diego’s hunger relief leaders.
 With a background in public health and capacity building, Amanda develops innovative partnerships to connect with San Diego’s most hard to reach food insecure populations.
-In her work as CalFresh Outreach Director, Amanda convenes the CalFresh Task Force as well as a variety of working groups that focus on strategies to both increase outreach and improve county systems.
+In her work as Senior Director of Programs, Amanda oversees the CalFresh Outreach Program, Hunger Free Kids, Policy and Advocacy, and the Hunger Free San Diego initiative.
 Amanda also represents the Hunger Coalition and its partners at the state level as a part of the Alliance to Transform CalFresh, serving as a conduit between community organizations and state level decision makers shaping CalFresh program policy.

 Before joining the Hunger Coalition, Amanda was a Population Health Fellow at the University of Wisconsin’s Population Health Institute and later worked in international food security and community development in Central America.

 Amanda received a master’s degree in public health from the University of Illinois at Chicago and a bachelor’s degree in psychology and Spanish from Lakeforest College.